What are critical metals? And which ones should savvy investors focus on? Our overview of the space answers those questions and more.

 - Why Scandium Could be a Huge Opportunity

-Critical metals investing: Other options
+Critical metals investing: Options to choose from

 The rare earth elements group is made up of 15 lanthanides, plus yttrium and scandium, and each has different applications, pricing and supply and demand dynamics.
 China accounts for the vast majority of the world’s rare earths production.